Texas Attorney General Ken Paxton expected to strike a deal in his securities fraud case

 Get Tri-state area news and weather forecasts to your inbox.
 Sign up for NBC New York newsletters.

-Prosecutors charged Paxton for convincing investors to put their money into a McKinney technology company called Servergy without registering and without telling them he was getting a cut.
+Prosecutors charged Paxton for convincing two friends to put their money into a McKinney technology company called Servergy without telling them he was getting paid from the company.
 One of the people Paxton was accused of defrauding was former state Rep. Byron Cook.

-Paxton was charged with two counts of securities fraud and one count of not being registered as an investment adviser.
-He pleaded not guilty.
-The two securities fraud counts carried a potential sentence of up to 99 years in prison.
+Cook and the estate of Joel Hochberg, who passed away last year in Florida, thanked the prosecutors in a statement form their lawyer.

 U.S. & World

-According to our NBC media partners at KPRC in Houston, the charges will be dropped in exchange for 100 hours of community service, 15 hours of legal education classes, and paying back the investors up to $300,000.

-“I am grateful to reach this agreement, to get this matter behind me, so I can get back to the work representing the State of Texas,” Paxton said.
+“I am grateful to reach this agreement, to get this matter behind me, so I can get back to the work representing the State of Texas,” Paxton said in a statement.

-Paxton was first indicted in 2015.
-But the securities fraud case had been delayed for years during pre-trial disputes over trial location in the Dallas area or Houston, and payment for the state’s special prosecutors.
+The securities fraud case had been delayed for years during pre-trial disputes over trial location in the Dallas area or Houston, and payment for the state’s special prosecutors.
 The prosecutors argued most of those delays were caused by Paxton.
+Hurricane Harvey and COVID-19 also delayed the process.

 An attempt by Paxton’s lawyers to throw out the charges against him because the years of delay had violated his right to a speedy trial was denied by Beall last month.